-On May 18, 2005, the Company filed Restated Articles of Organization with the Massachusetts Secretary of State.
+On May 18, 2005, the Company filed a Restated Articles of Organization with the Massachusetts Secretary of State.
 As a result, the authorized shares of common stock increased from 20,000,000 to 40,000,000, the authorized shares of Series A Convertible Preferred Stock decreased from 894,585 to zero and the authorized shares of Series C Convertible Preferred Stock decreased from 25,000 to zero.
 The Company's current authorized number of shares is 40,000,000 for common stock and 1,080,415 for preferred stock (of which 156,416 have been designated as Series B Convertible Preferred Stock).

 Dividends on the Company's Series B Convertible Preferred Stock are payable on the 15th day of January, April, July and October, at the rate of \$1.00 per share, per quarter.
 Under the terms of the Series B Preferred Stock, the Company can elect to pay dividends in cash or in common stock with a market value equal to the amount of the dividends payable.
-The dividends due on January 15, April 15 and July 15, 2005 were paid in cash.
+The dividends due on January 15 and April 15, 2005 were paid in cash.
 However, because of loan covenant restrictions then in place, the Company issued 12,531 and 15,255 shares of its common stock, respectively, in payment of the January 15 and April 15, 2004 dividend requirements.
-The dividend due on July 15, 2004 was paid in cash.

-(17) Segment Reporting
+(16) Segment Reporting

 Segment information has been prepared in accordance with SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information."
 Performance of the segments is evaluated on several factors, of which the primary financial measure is operating income before interest, taxes, depreciation, amortization, restructuring, non-recurring severance charges, (gain) loss on disposal of assets held for sale, and other (income) expense ("Adjusted EBITDA Contribution").
+Such definition of "Adjusted EBITDA" is the same as the definition of "Consolidated EBITDA" used in the Company's current credit agreement and indenture for convenant compliance purposes.
 Transactions between the segments are accounted for at the Company's estimate of fair value based on similar transactions with outside customers.
 In general, SFAS No. 131 requires that business entities report selected information about operating segments in a manner consistent with that used for internal management reporting.